fdeboo/101things/README.md

 ## Deployment <a name="deployment"></a>
 #### Remote
-The following steps were taken to deploy the project to GitHub Pages where the Simon Game is hosted:
+The following steps were taken to deploy the project to Heroku where <b>101 things</b> is hosted:

 1. From within Github, navigate to fdeboo/simon
 2. Select the Settings tab from the menu, found beneath the repository name